Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Wang Bo (650 — 676) was extremely talented at writing poets and Pianwen, a type of parallel prose.

-In his ephemeral life, he left many brilliant poems and proses, and the greatest Pianwen prose "Tengwangge Xu" in Chinese history.
+In his short life, he left many brilliant poems and prose and the most extraordinary Pianwen prose, "Tengwangge Xu", in Chinese history.

 Some Famous Verses from Wang Bo's Poems